 Installing a Tile Backsplash in my Casita Travel Trailer

-I thought the tile backsplash would be one of the easier projects to complete since the space is small, and I have worked with tile and grout before.
+I thought the tile backsplash would be one of the easier projects to complete since the space is small

-I was wrong about that assumption, and it resulted in my one real mistake (i.e. can’t fix) during this makeover.
+I was wrong about that assumption, and it resulted in my one real mistake during this makeover (which I couldn’t fix) .

 Step 1: Removal of Wire Storage Shelf

 Removing the storage shelf was easy.
 I simply pulled the shelf off the rivets, and then snipped the rivets off the wall.

 As you see in the photo below, this step leaves two small holes where the rivets use to be.
 Since I will be tiling and grouting the wall, I just left them as you see in this photo.

 I was originally going to line the backsplash with the faux tin (plastic) embossed panels you find at your local home supply store.

 I’ve seen these panels used in a lot of vintage campers (they are lightweight and look great), but one panel is a few inches too small for the backsplash of the Casita.